Batgirl and Black Canary chase down the Chechen.

 “Get me beside him!”
 Black Canary yelled.

-Batgirl accelerated.
-Abram jerked the car intending to sideswipe Batgirl, but she steered away and hit the gas.
+Batgirl sped up.
+Abram jerked the car intending to sideswipe Batgirl.
+She steered away and hit the gas.

-Swerving back, she pulled ahead of the Chechen’s car but maintained a parallel course.
+Swerving back, she pulled ahead of the Chechen’s car but maintained a parallel course beside him.

 Turning to the sedan, Canary let loose with another targeted sonic attack.
-Unfortunately, Batgirl had to swerve around an incoming car.
+At the same moment, Batgirl swerved to avoid an incoming car.

 Canary’s blast carved up the pavement to the side of the sedan.

-Black Canary blew Abram a kiss — and then lashed out with her Canary Cry.
+Black Canary blew Abram a kiss.
+He looked bewildered.
+Then Canary hit the side of the sedan with her Canary Cry.

 The sedan’s door dented from the impact.
 Abram’s hands left the wheel to cover his ears.
-The car steered to the right, away from the Batcycle.
+The car veered to the right, away from the Batcycle.

 Batgirl glanced over and saw the Chechen yelling at Abram from the backseat.